 150 dpi is often enough for images on plain copy paper.
 The ink soaks into the paper and spreads a little.

 Coated inkjet paper is better, and photo paper is best.

 For digital lab printing services

 250 to 300 dpi, for up through 8x10 inch size.
 Many such machines are set to 250 dpi maximum, but 300 dpi still works fine (250 dpi is OK, these machines are continuous color, better quality than inkjets dithered color).

 Inquire about crop size for wallet prints, 2.5x3.5 inches is conventional, but many shops are 2x3 inches.

 Inquire about minimum pixel dimensions for poster size prints.
-But Minimum is a limit for refusal, optimal quality will be larger, probably all you can manage, because 300 dpi might be hard to provide for poster size.
+Too few pixels is a limit for refusing service, optimal quality will be larger, possibly all you can manage, because 300 dpi might be hard to provide for poster size.

 For dye-sublimation printers